Short seller Carson Block targets medical device company Inogen

 While the company has said the U.S. TAM is roughly 3 million users and is growing at 7 percent to 10 percent a year, Block said the real U.S. TAM is far smaller at about 1.3 million, citing Centers for Medicare & Medicaid Services (CMS) data.
 He also said CMS data shows that the oxygen therapy market has been shrinking.
 He wrote that Inogen based its estimates on data from Wintergreen Research.

 Block sees more room for it to fall, arguing that “INGN will hit peak sales as soon as this year, and likely no later than next.”
-Block wrote in the report “At our forecast of peak earnings, we value INGN at $46 per share, a 67 percent decrease
+(Reporting by Svea Herbst-Bayliss)